 You’ll need some deep pockets in your advertising budget to place premium ads on Amazon, with a minimum investment of $35,000 required.
 But with the large price tag comes the potential for great value.

-Amazon premium ads offer a full suite of display options, many of which are exclusive to Amazon, including traditional web ads, as well as eCommerce, programmatic, and video ads that can be seen on any device.
+Amazon premium ads offer a full suite of Amazon display ad options, many of which are exclusive to Amazon, including traditional web ads, as well as eCommerce, programmatic, or a video ad that can be seen on any device.
 The package may also include some offline options, like having your logo on Amazon boxes or lockers.

 With Premium Ads, you won’t need to do all the work on your own either, as you’ll have an Amazon advertising consultant running your program every step of the way.
-You’ll be able to leverage Amazon’s insights on shopper behaviors to reach your ideal audience and measure how well your ads are performing so you can make changes.
+You’ll be able to leverage Amazon’s insights on shopping results and behaviors to reach your ideal audience and measure how well your ads are performing so you can make changes.

 All in all, you really do get what you pay for with Amazon Premium Ads, but it has to make sense for your business.
 Because of the large investment it requires, Premium Ads won’t be an option for many small businesses, who simply don’t have the marketing budget to make it feasible.
 Luckily for you, Amazon Marketing Services offer another, more budget-friendly option.